AlfrescoLabs/aps-docker-library/README.md

 ## Warning

 The examples are provided purely as a means to show you how to orchestrate.
 We would not advise bringing them directly into a production environment.

-You can configure the Process Services image in a scalable, data persistant and high-availability way, however, for the sake of simplicity, the examples cover only the basic configuration.

-Initially, you may wish to run Process Services without a containerized database and point it to an external one (self-provided or RDS instance).

 ## License and Authors